 Liquid Web is celebrating World Backup Day to ensure you are properly prepared to keep your business online, no matter what.
 After all, disasters can happen at any moment.

 - Does your business have backups for your corporate data, backend workloads or projects, and a database for your customers?

-- Do you know who manages those backups and if they have been tested to work properly?
+- Who manages those backups, and have been tested to work properly?

 - Do you know for sure that if you had a major data breach today, your business could be back online tomorrow?

 Your head may be spinning, but Liquid Web is here to help.

 Let’s back up.
 Literally.
 What exactly is a backup, anyway?